patrykkondrat/patrykkondrat/README.md

 -> :open_hands: I'm currently working on SOWA2 with Komisja Cyfryzacji (KC :hearts:).
 Website for SSPW's election system.
 -> :books: I'm currently learing Java.
 Targeting Spring+Hibernate.
--> :fireworks: I have knowledge of Python, Databases, API, some ML.
+-> :fireworks: Python, Databases, API, some ML.
 -> :fire: I am a geodesy student on a daily basis, but in my spare time I am an enthusiast and tryhard in programming.

 <!--